across-protocol/contracts/README.md

 This contract set is the second iteration of the [Across smart contracts](https://github.com/across-protocol/across-smart-contracts) which facilitate token transfers from any L2 to L1.

+These contracts were [audited by OpenZeppelin](https://blog.openzeppelin.com/uma-across-v2-audit/) which is a great resource for understanding the contracts.

+[This video](https://www.youtube.com/watch?v=iuxf6Crv8MI) is also useful for understanding the technical architecture.

 ## Build

 ```shell